Copán Department

 Copán is one of the departments in the western part of Honduras.
 The departmental capital is the town of Santa Rosa de Copán.
 The department is well known for its tobacco and fine cigars.

 The department is famous for its Pre-Columbian archaeological site at Copán, one of the greatest cities of the Maya civilization.

-The department of Copán covers a total surface area of 3,242 km2 and, in 2015, had an estimated population of about 382,722 people.

 Etymology

-The name "Copán" is from the mayan Ch'orti' language.
+The name "Copán" is from the Mayan Ch'orti' language.

+Location

+Santa Rosa de Copan, a city located in the mountainous northwestern part of Honduras, is situated 3,806 feet above sea level, near the Higuito River, between Copan Ruinas and Gracias.The department of Copán covers a total surface area of 3,242 km².

+Population

+The actual population in Santa Rosa de Copan is 61,818 people, having a male ratio of 29,402 (47.6%) and a female ratio of 32,416 (52.4%).

 History

 The territory that today is the department was inhabited by the Maya-Chortis civilization in the west and north; and Lenca in the extreme south.
 Its name "Copán" is due to the chief Copán Galel, a warrior who defended his lands before the Spanish colonization.
 This territory was within the jurisdiction of the colonial city of Gracias a Dios and until May 28, 1869, it was within the jurisdiction of the department of Lempira.
 On that date it was officially created as the Department of Copán and the city of Santa Rosa de Copán was named as the capital, during the administration of Captain General Don José María Medina.